GatoGraphQL/ExtensionStarter/README.md

 This command will:

-- Update the root `composer.json` with the new packages
+- Regenerate the root `composer.json`, adding the new packages
-- Update the root `phpstan.neon` with the new packages
+- Regenerate the root `phpstan.neon`, adding the new packages

 ## Debugging